DevFabrizio/Fabrizio-Project-One/docs/README.md

 # Fabrizio's Milestone Project 1

+## Introduction

+This is my first website for the Code Institute curriculum.
+Before starting to plan the project, Code Institute suggested various other ideas to work on.
+Ultimately I have decided to create something from scratch because I wanted to test my creativity applied to coding and how I would have faced the issues that would have risen along the process.
+This is my final result.

 ### The Strategy Plane

 With this first project I wanted to address a topic that I have been researching on my own in the last years.
 The topic in question is Sport's Science.
 In particular my goal was to create a three page website that could serve as a blueprint for the users when they faced situation where they had to make a decision regarding their diet or their time in the weight room.
 The target audience that I wanted to attract was heterogeneous in nature and it encompassed a wide spectrum of age.